Sap0/framework-thesis/README.md

 Get an azure subscription and generate a service principal to create resources az login

-az ad sp create-for-rbac --name myServicePrincipalName1 --role contributor --scopes /subscriptions/<subscription-id>
+az ad sp create-for-rbac --name myServicePrincipalNameOwner --role owner --scopes /subscriptions/<subscription-id>

 It will generate a json like this: